 1) Direct Answers (Citation Readiness)

 Google AI looks for sentences that can be copied and used in an answer.
+This means your page must include clear definitions, short explanations, and step-by-step instructions.

 Pages without these kinds of statements are hard to cite.